wmbenedetto/turbine.js/README.md

 }
 ```

-As Turbine steps through each query in your workflow, it executes the corresponding function defined in `initObj.queries`.
-The return value of that query function tells Turbine which response to process.
+As Turbine steps through each query in your workflow, it looks for a corresponding function defined in `initObj.queries`.
+If found, the query function is executed.
+The return value tells Turbine which response to process.

-If Turbine encounters a query in your workflow that is not defined in `initObj.queries`, it will throw a fatal error.
-Therefore, you need to be sure that every query in your workflow is accounted for in `initObj.queries`.
+Defining query functions here promotes decoupling of your workflow from the rest of your app.
+The functions don't need to know anything about the workflow or how all the pieces of the app fit together -- they just need to be able to return a valid response, and Turbine (along with your workflow) does the rest.

 #### Function references

-It's important to note that the functions in `initObj.queries` are just references -- they are not actually called.
+It's important to note that the functions in `initObj.queries` are just references -- they are not actually called here.
 You can see this most clearly with the `isFoo : someGlobalFunction` example.
 Notice that `someGlobalFunction` does not have parentheses after it.
 That's what makes it a reference instead of an executed function.

 #### Binding functions

 So what's this `bind` stuff at the end of the other functions?
+In a nutshell, `bind` tells the function what the scope of `this` should be when it's used inside the function.

 `bind` is actually a feature of the Function prototype in ECMAScript 5 (JavaScript 1.8.5), and is supported by all modern browsers (see https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function/bind).
 In other words, everything but IE8.

 Never fear though ...
 Turbine includes an implementation of `bind`, so you can use it even in browsers that don't technically support it.

-What `bind` does is tell the function what the scope of `this` should be when it is used inside the function.

 **To ensure that your function is always being called with `this` scoped correctly, you should always use `bind` when defining your query functions.**